BBaysinger/bb-portfolio/backend/scripts/ops/README.md

 Prod to dev sync:

 - `ops-db-sync-prod-to-dev.ts` defaults to dry-run and always exports both `prod-source/` and `dev-before/` snapshots under `backend/dump/env-sync/<timestamp>/`.
+- The sync script treats project brands as an alias-aware migration case: it reads from `project-brands` when present, otherwise falls back to legacy Mongo collection `brands`, writes into canonical `project-brands`, and clears legacy `brands` in dev after syncing.
 - `sync-prod-to-dev.sh` is the guarded apply path and should be used when dev needs to become a working backup/mirror of prod before further migrations.